Components, libraries, and add-ons

 The reasons to use custom systems offered by third-party developers are obvious: saving time and money.

-However, like any other software, such add-ons have disadvantages.
-You should monitor what packages are used and update them regularly.
-The popularity of some packages may make you feel confident in their reliability.
-Many common packages contain vulnerabilities that remain even if they are installed and configured correctly.
+However, like any other software, these add-ons may have drawbacks.
+That's why you should monitor what packages are used and update them regularly.
+The popularity of some packages may give you a false sense of confidence in their reliability.
+Many common packages contain vulnerabilities that are exploitable even if they are installed and configured correctly.

-In the past, serious vulnerabilities were revealed in such popular server applications as:
+In the past, serious vulnerabilities were identified in such popular server applications as:

 CMS Made Simple (CMS).